 (30 hours plus 18 hours of electives, for a total of 48 credit hours)

-Visit MFA Degree Requirements for current, and previous, requirements.
+Visit the detailed MFA Degree Requirements page for current requirements.

 Your thesis is a collection of your best work; it may be a complete novel, a related series of poems, or a compendium of representative work—including, for example, short stories, a novel excerpt, and a series of poems.